WGBH-MLA/AAPB2/app/views/exhibits/first-amendment/protesting-activities.md

 > Example assignment: Ask students to write a blog that other students in the class will read.
 You can decide on the appropriate blog length, but it would be a good idea if the blog includes the following components:
 <div>
   <ul class="override">
-    <li>A title that introduces the focus of the blog post.</li>
+    <li class="small-font">A title that introduces the focus of the blog post.</li>
-    <li>A link to the interview on the AAPB website.</li>
+    <li class="small-font">A link to the interview on the AAPB website.</li>
-    <li>A brief introduction to the main speaker(s) in the clip as well as the protest movement in which they participated.</li>
+    <li class="small-font">A brief introduction to the main speaker(s) in the clip as well as the protest movement in which they participated.</li>
-    <li>A brief summary of the key points that the speaker was making.</li>
+    <li class="small-font">A brief summary of the key points that the speaker was making.</li>
   </ul>
 </div>